tareknatsheh/foods-finder/README.md

 `npm run dev_app`

 ## Run tests
-Note: it only runs tests for the Reactjs app, not the Nodejs backend `npm run test`
+Note: it only runs tests for the Reactjs app, not the Nodejs backend <br>
+`npm run test`